Skip to content

 1. Understand the Cause

 There are several reasons why a boss may micromanage.
 None of them is an excuse for this behavior, but knowing “the why” may help you in dealing with them.
-Basically, this kind of person is a control freak.
+Basically, this kind of person is over-controlling.
 The need for control can come from a lot of different areas, the principal one being fear.
 Are they getting a lot of pressure from their boss to produce at a certain level?
 Are they feeling the stress of a competitive workplace?
 Whatever it is, knowing this can help in resolving the issue.

-Maybe part of the cause is yours or your coworkers’ behavior.
+Maybe part of the cause is yours or your coworkers’ behaviour.
 Examine your own work.
 Have you been turning projects in late?
 Are there things you’ve relaxed on that you need to tighten up?
 It could be that your manager took the fall for a project that you or one of your coworkers were responsible for.
 First, be willing to check your work and habits, and if you’ve got an area for improvement, start there!

 2. Think Ahead